Harmony Database - Home Home | << back

 • A - Because this site will never be complete, I'm afraid.
 Please use the contact form and tell me about your model.
 I will reply, and if you have some pictures I will gladly add them to the site.

-But if your guitar has a Harmony logo with the added words "est 1892", it's an asian made Harmony, built after 1975 when Harmony closed his Chicago factory.
-This site is mainly dedicated to USA-made Harmony's, so for now I have no information on these younger...
+But if your guitar has a Harmony logo with the added words "est 1892" (or "since 1892"), it's an Asian made Harmony, built after 1975 when Harmony closed his Chicago factory.
+This site is mainly dedicated to USA-made Harmony's, but there is now a special section for some Asian made Harmony guitars.

 FAQ | Contact | Links | My Harmonies | About this site